 One of the most important steps in cavity prevention is visiting your dentist at least twice a year.
 Consistent dental exams ensure that cavities are caught early, before they cause major damage to your teeth.

-For more information about avoiding cavities, or to schedule an appointment with Dr. Wilma Shen DDS, please give us a call at our convenient Seattle, WA office!
+For more information about avoiding cavities, or to schedule an appointment with our doctor, please give us a call at our convenient Seattle, WA office!